Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 Players class =
 #create object for each player that is going to join.
 X
 #add output related to when players receives awards.
-Y
 #playerCurrentResult().
 X
-#class for adding the awards objects to an array which each player has.
-#Player leaves table - brings awards with him/herself.
-New player joins.

 Awards class =
 #Create award object.
 X